seso-kdrs/kdrs-search-and-view-docs/docs/xml/edit.md

 title: edit
 parent: xml
 ---
 Field values can be edited by using this tag.
 Any ruby function can be used, as long as its on the format field.ruby_method or field[0..3] etc. The edits will be done in the final table, after all the lookups (joins).
 Multiple methods can be chained, if needed.
+Sorting will be done after the edits.

 Example:
 {% highlight xml %}